Rigidity of rationally connected smooth projective varieties from dynamical viewpoints: Introduction

 When $X$ is a rationally connected smooth projective surface admitting a non-isomorphic endomorphism, it was proved by Nakayama \cite[Theorem 3]{Nak02} that $X$ is then a toric surface, answering affirmatively a conjecture proposed by Sato (cf.\,\cite[Conjecture 2]{Nak02}).
 Note that every toric variety is of Fano type (cf.\,Notation \ref{setup2.1}); however, there exist many non-rational Fano varieties.
-Based on Theorem \ref{main-thm-y}, we ask the following question which is a higher dimensional analogue of Sato's conjecture.
+Based on Theorem \ref{main-thm-y}, we ask the following question which is a higher dimensional analogue of Sato's conjecture; see also \cite[Question 4.4]{Fak03} for the polarized case.
+We note that Question \ref{main-que-toric} is known for Fano threefolds (see\,\cite[Theorem 1.4]{MZZ22}) and for Fano fourfolds admitting a conic bundle structure (see\,\cite[Theorem 1.4]{JZ23}).

 \begin{question} Let $X$ be a rationally connected smooth projective variety admitting an int-amplified endomorphism.
-Will $X$ be a toric variety? \end{question}
+Is $X$ a toric variety? \end{question}

-In this paper, we shall show two situations from the aspects of geometry and cohomology in which Question \ref{main-que-toric} holds.
+\begin{remark}[{\textbf{Motivation and Difficulties for Question \ref{main-que-toric}}}] We note that toric varieties usually have lots of dynamically interesting symmetries (cf.\,\cite{Nak02}), and our Question \ref{main-que-toric} here is sort of a converse direction to it.
+In general, given a non-isomorphic surjective endomorphism on a rationally connected smooth projective variety (or even a Fano manifold) $X$, it is very difficult to find a big torus on $X$; hence a positive answer to Question \ref{main-que-toric} reveals a very deep symmetric essence shared by toric varieties and int-amplified endomorphisms.
+In this paper, we shall show two situations from the aspects of geometry and cohomology in which Question \ref{main-que-toric} holds. \end{remark}

-The following question proposed by Zhang and the first author aimed to generalize the results for polarized endomorphisms in \cite[Theorem 2.1]{HN11} and \cite[Corollary 1.4]{MZ19} to the int-amplified case. \begin{question}(cf.\,\cite[Question 10.1]{MZ19c}) Let $f:X\to X$ be an int-amplified endomorphism of a rationally connected smooth projective variety.
+The following question proposed by Zhang and the first author aimed to generalize the results for polarized endomorphisms in \cite[Theorem 2.1]{HN11} and \cite[Corollary 1.4]{MZ19} to the int-amplified case. \begin{question}[{\cite[Question 10.1]{MZ22}}] Let $f:X\to X$ be an int-amplified endomorphism of a rationally connected smooth projective variety.
 Suppose there is an $f^{-1}$-invariant reduced divisor $D$ such that $f|_{X\backslash D}:X\backslash D\to X\backslash D$ is \'etale.
 Is $(X,D)$ a toric pair? \end{question}

-However, due to a gap of the slope semistability, Zhang and the first author can only deal with the case when $f^*|_{\N^1(X)}$ has at most two eigenvalues in \cite[Theorem 10.6]{MZ19c}.
-We strongly recommend \cite[Section 10]{MZ19c} for a detailed explanation.
+However, due to a gap of the slope semistability, Zhang and the first author can only deal with the case when $f^*|_{\N^1(X)}$ has at most two eigenvalues in \cite[Theorem 10.6]{MZ22}.
+We strongly recommend \cite[Section 10]{MZ22} for a detailed explanation.
 In this paper, we will mainly focus on overcoming this gap and answer Question \ref{Ques_MZ_19} affirmatively.